 The 2001 World Health Organization (WHO) classification of hematopoietic and lymphoid neoplasms categorized “the leukemias” into two major groupings – myeloid and lymphoid neoplasms.
 Myeloid neoplasms, which are the primary focus of this chapter, include acute myeloid leukemia (AML), myelodysplastic syndromes (MDS), and myeloproliferative neoplasms (MPN).
 Lymphoid neoplasms are mostly reviewed as part of non-Hodgkin lymphoma in Chapter 40, although descriptive patterns and selected etiologic studies are briefly discussed in this chapter because of historical trends.

 Worldwide, leukemias are ranked 11th among all cancer types, comprising approximately 2.5 percent of all malignancies.
-For most leukemias, rates are higher in males than females, and age-adjusted incidence rates show more limited international variation than most solid tumors, ranging about 10-fold for AML, 4-fold for chronic myeloid leukemia (CML), 3-fold for acute lymphocytic leukemia (ALL), and 40-fold for chronic lymphocytic leukemia (CLL).
+For most leukemias, rates are higher in males than females, and age-adjusted incidence rates show more limited international variation than most solid tumors, ranging from , ~3-fold for acute lymphocytic leukemia (ALL),4-fold for chronic myeloid leukemia (CML), , 10-fold for AML to 40-fold for chronic lymphocytic leukemia (CLL).

 Exposure to ionizing radiation and certain chemical carcinogens (e.g., cytotoxic chemotherapy, benzene, formaldehyde) are the most consistently associated risk factors for MDS and/or AML (MDS/AML).
 Radiation also has been linked with CML, and cigarette smoking with AML.
 Fewer risk factors have been identified for MPNs.
 Some evidence implicates increased risks of AML in rubber workers, farmers, and other agricultural workers.
 Several studies have reported increased risks of multiple myeloid neoplasms in patients with autoimmune diseases and in recipients of solid organ transplants.
 In addition, most myeloid neoplasms, with the possible exception of CML, demonstrate familial aggregation.